MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusheaders/nf-gdiplusheaders-metafile-metafile(inconstwchar_inconstwmfplaceablefileheader).md

 ---
 UID: NF:gdiplusheaders.Metafile.Metafile(IN const WCHAR,IN const WmfPlaceableFileHeader)
-title: Metafile::Metafile(IN const WCHAR,IN const WmfPlaceableFileHeader)
+title: Metafile::Metafile(IN const WCHAR,IN const WmfPlaceableFileHeader) (gdiplusheaders.h)
 author: windows-sdk-content
 description: This topic lists the constructors of the Metafile class.
 For a complete class listing, see Metafile Class.
 old-location: gdiplus\_gdiplus_CLASS_Metafile_Constructors.htm